liebke/zookeeper-clj/README.md

 A Clojure DSL for Apache ZooKeeper.

-## zookeeper.core
+## zookeeper

-The zookeeper.core primary namespace of the ZooKeeper DSL.
+The primary namespace of the ZooKeeper DSL is zookeeper.

 ## zookeeper.util